EUDR: Latest News & Updates

 What You Need to Know:

-The November 20th proposal would establish a uniform one-year delay for all companies instead of the December 30th, 2025 deadline for large operators (entities that are responsible for placing or making available products in the EU marketplace), and 2026 deadline micro and small enterprises.
+The November 26th EU Parliament plenary vote adopts establish a uniform one-year delay (to December 30th, 2026) for all companies instead of the December 30th, 2025 deadline for large operators (entities that are responsible for placing or making available products in the EU marketplace), and 2026 deadline micro and small enterprises.

 For micro- and small enterprises, the six-month grace period may be implemented in January-June, 2027.
 As the EU noted in October, a grace period would “allow economic operators to start complying with their obligations in line with the entry into application, while providing them with a grace period to adapt to the legislative changes.”